 I liked the idea of being able to open the boot from inside the car, and I also really wanted to be able to open the back window from inside.
 I learnt that the boot could be opened with the aid of a screwdriver from the inside, and after removing the plastic panel discovered that the window also could.
 Google gave several ‘electrical’ solutions but I didn’t think I was capable of doing those by myself.
 A very un-technical solution of a wire tie through the mechanism and a bigger bit of wire attached to that provides a handle to pull the catch in the appropriate direction to unlock the door or window.
 The boot is easy to close from the inside, the window is do-able but requires a little luck.

 If I want to ‘hop’ in the back it’s a very high step up and almost impossible when the vehicle’s fully loaded.
 My aging parent finds getting in to the front seat a challenge as well.
-Conveniently I had acquired some wood which is the perfect height for an aging parent step, will work if I want to get in the boot, should sit nicely round the end of the fridge-freezer to travel, and can also work as a table.
+Conveniently I had acquired some wood which is the perfect height for an aging parent step, will work if I want to get in the boot, should sit nicely across the end of the fridge-freezer to travel (and stop 4-paws walking on the buttons to turn it off!), and can also work as a table.
 Non-slip wrapped round it for hopefully obvious reasons and tape over its bottom edges so it will wipe clean easily.